dpedu/docker-rivendell/README.md

 * Install docker
 * Clone this repo; cd into it
-* Create an image in Docker: `docker build -t rivendell .`
+* Create an image in Docker: `docker build -t rivendell .` (this step takes about 20 minutes)
 * Start a new container using the image: `docker run -d -p 5900 -p 8000 -p 22 rivendell`

 **Access:**